section-engineering-education/engineering-education/content/articles/create-a-secure-home-connection-using-pi-hole-and-docker/index.md

 If not, see your router's manual and use a web browser to access your router using popular IP addresses like `http://192.168.1.1` or `http://192.168.0.1`.

-As a rule, your router is set up with the DNS servers of your internet service provider (ISP).
+If you have an internet service provider (ISP), your router is usually set up to use their DNS servers.
  Make sure your DNS server settings (perhaps marked primary/secondary DNS) match your Raspberry Pi's IP address.

 We'll instruct every device that's connected in the first instance to redirect all DNS requests through Pi-hole.
 Any prohibited requests will be ignored, while approved requests will be forwarded to the third-party internet DNS provider configured in your Pi-hole (such as Cloudflare's 1.1.1.1 or Google's 8.8.8.8 public DNS servers).

-Any DNS server changes you make may need to be rebooted for them to take effect across your network.
+Reboot your network after making any DNS server changes to ensure they take effect across your network.

 ### Conclusion
 In this article, we have learned about how we can block unwanted ads from the internet using Pi-hole and a docker container.
 By doing this our data packets will be fast to access and minimize losses of data since it's cost-effective.